tmzh/tmzh.github.io/content/post/2018-04-28-predicting-the-primary-role-of-cricket-player-using-machine-learning-part-2.md

 ![Confusion Matrix](/images/confusion-matrix.png)

 We can see that the model is quite effective in matching the pure roles such as Batsman or Bowler.
 When it comes to mixed roles such as Allrounder or Wicketkeeper, it fares not that well.
 Part of the problem lies in our assumption that the roles are mutually exclusive i.e, a player cannot be both Batsman and Bowler at the same time.
-So we identify only around 37% of the all rounders succesfully.
+So we identify only around 37% of the all rounders successfully.
 Later we will see that there are other reasons why the predicted role doesn't match the role marked in cricinfo.

 ### Reviewing the results